 - international cooperation.

 The Sendai Framework will be reported on every two years by all countries.
 The successes and challenges of reducing risk are also discussed in regular meetings at national, regional and global levels.
-Upcoming Sendai discussions for Canada will take place:
+Sendai discussions for Canada take place :

-- Bi-annually at the Regional Platform for DRR in the Americas (Mar 7 – 9, 2017 in Montreal)
+- bi-annually at the Regional Platform for DRR in the Americas; and

-All of these are open to any stakeholder who wants to participate.
+All of these are open to any stakeholder who wishes to participate.

 For any further questions or inquiries please contact Canada’s Platform for Disaster Risk Reduction Secretariat.